 The Group Partnerships will not acquire all of the interests in the KKR Group, our predecessor for accounting purposes, in connection with the Reorganization Transactions and, accordingly, the combined financial statements of the KKR Group may not be indicative of the results of operations and financial condition that we will have following the completion of this offering.
-The KKR Group consists of the management companies for our funds, the general partners of the 1996 Fund and subsequently formed private equity funds, the general partners of two entities that constitute the KKR Strategic Capital Funds and the consolidated subsidiaries of the foregoing.
+The KKR Group consists of the management companies for our funds, the general partners of the 1996 Fund and subsequently formed private equity funds, the general partners of two of the three entities that constitute the KKR Strategic Capital Funds and the consolidated subsidiaries of the foregoing.

-In addition to the "principals' interests" that will result from KKR Holdings' ownership of Group Partnership units, certain minority investors who have been or are involved in our business also will retain economic interests in some or all of the above entities following the completion of the Reorganization Transactions.
+In addition to the "principals' interests" that will result from KKR Holdings' ownership of Group Partnership units, certain minority investors also will retain economic interests in some or all of the above entities following the completion of the Reorganization Transactions.
 Those retained interests, which will be accounted for as "non-controlling interests in consolidated entities," will consist of:

-- economic interests in the general partners of our consolidated private equity funds that will entitle certain principals and former principals to % of the capital invested by or on behalf of those general partners before the completion of the offering and any profit thereon; - interests in our management company for our private equity funds and the general partners of our consolidated funds that will entitle certain minority investors to % of the net income earned by the management company and % of the carried interest received by those general partners with respect to the funds' investments for a specified period of time; and - a 35% interest in the management company for our credit strategy funds that will allocate to other members of that management company their share of the management company's net income.
+- economic interests in the general partners of our consolidated private equity funds that will entitle minority investors to % of the capital invested by or on behalf of those general partners before the completion of the offering and any profit thereon; - interests in our management and capital markets companies and the general partners of our consolidated funds that will entitle minority investors to % of the net income earned by those companies and % of the carried interest received by those general partners with respect to the funds' investments for a specified period of time; and - a 35% interest in the management company for our credit strategy funds that will allocate to minority investors their share of the management company's net income.